 If the fish is cooked properly and reaches the recommended internal temperature of 145°F (63°C), it should be safe to consume.
 At this temperature, harmful bacteria that may be present in the fish should be killed.

-See also How long to cook chicken in the insta pot
+See also How to use nutritional yeast in cooking

 Remember that different types of fish may require different cooking times, so it is important to check the internal temperature with a thermometer rather than relying solely on visual cues.